-This issue is only relevant where a NSP's incentives for capex and opex are not balanced.
+This issue is only relevant where an NSP's incentives for capex and opex are not balanced.
 If the incentive power to undertake efficient capex is the same as the incentive power to undertake efficient opex it does not matter whether expenditure is classified as capex or opex.
-For example, assume a NSP is subject to a CESS and an EBSS, both lead to a power of 30 per cent.
-If a NSP capitalises opex it will benefit by 30 per cent through the EBSS but the 30 per cent penalty from the CESS offsets this.
-Hence, there will be no net difference and there is no need to consider whether a NSP has changed its capitalisation policy.
+For example, assume an NSP is subject to a CESS and an EBSS, both lead to a power of 30%-per-cent.
+If an NSP capitalises opex it will benefit by 30%-per-cent through the EBSS but the 30%-per-cent penalty from the CESS offsets this.
+Hence, there will be no net difference and there is no need to consider whether an NSP has changed its capitalisation policy.
 In this scenario, we will roll into the RAB whatever the NSP has classified as capex at the time of the roll forward of the RAB (subject to this meeting other relevant requirements under the ex post review).
 Hence, our first consideration is whether the NSP's incentives for capex and opex are relatively balanced.